1. Are all of the District Courts open during this public health crisis?

 Rather than traveling to the court, persons seeking court action on a designated matter, or those who are uncertain as to whether their matter is a matter being heard by the court, should contact the local district court by telephone.

-Judges may, upon request, authorize a participant to one of the events listed above (an attorney, party, or witness) to appear virtually while other participants appear in-person, so long as it is consistent with the protection of constitutional rights.
+Judges may, upon request, authorize a participant in a court event (an attorney, party, or witness) to appear virtually while other participants appear in-person, so long as it is consistent with the protection of constitutional rights.

 Every District Court Clerk’s Office is open to conduct court business.
-Some courts also have options for the filing of documents without having to come into the Clerk’s Office, such as electronic filing or filing documents in drop boxes outside of a courthouse.
-You should contact your local Clerk’s Office to inquire whether they are using a drop box or if a filing can be accepted by email.
+Some courts also have options for the filing of documents without having to come into the Clerk’s Office, such as electronic filing.
+For information on electronic filing, please visit eFiling in the Trial Court.
+Filings are not accepted by email unless pre-approval has been obtained from the Clerk’s Office.
 Clerk’s Offices continue to receive mail, and the electronic filing system continues to operate in regular civil matters.
-However, with limited staffing, there may be some delay in receipting the new filings.
 The public access index on MassCourts.org will display all new filings added to our case management system, and you may wish to check this site location.

 The notice of hearing that was sent to you should contain instructions on how to access the hearing, including a meeting ID and, to the extent that there is one, a meeting password.
 You may also call the Clerk’s Office to obtain instruction on how to access the videoconference hearing.

-12. What should I do if I was scheduled for Jury Duty?
+11. What should I do if I was scheduled for jury duty?

-We have created a general email account for each Clerk’s office.
-Please use that email and a member of the Clerk’s office staff will respond to you as soon as possible.
+We have created a general email account for each Clerk’s office, and a member of the Clerk’s office staff will respond to you as soon as possible.
 If you have not heard from the Clerk’s Office within a reasonable period of time, you may call the general phone number or email the general email account again.
 Email information is located on each of the District Court location information pages, click on the courthouse you are looking for to access the email address.

 We will continue to update the public here.